-Below are some samples of my writing, featured in Scientific American, Slate, Vice, The Daily Beast, Insider, Grist, Washington City Paper, The Middletown Press, Poynter, The Wesleyan Argus, and more.
+Below are some samples of my writing, featured in The Washington Post, National Geographic, The Guardian, Scientific American, Nature Careers, Slate, The Daily Beast, Insider, Washington City Paper, and more.

 Science